maj0e/mmm-faces/README.md

 }
 ```

 For this module to take effect you have to assign classes to your modules.
-The defaultClass (`default`) is shown if no user or a stranger is detected.
+The defaultClass (`default`) is shown if a stranger is detected.
 The everyoneClass (`everyone`) is shown for all users.
 To specify modules for a certain user, use their name as classname.

 ```
 {